danielneil/Smart-Worm-Habitat/research/data-entry-design.md

 Time series data should also be available, allowing measurements from days, weeks, months or even years.

+## What technologies does the Data Entry system use?

-Opensource software is to be utilised.
+Opensource software comprising of the LAMP stack is to be utilised.

+* Apache for the web server
 * Code Ingiter for the Web Form
 * MariaDB for the database
+* PHP For the programming language